Gayatri-2017/UdacityDataEngineeringNanodegree/Capstone_Project/README.md

 ## 2. The pipelines would be run on a daily basis by 7 am every day.
 The script can be run daily for the incremental load on daily basis using a CRON job.
-Also, the project is modular, so the Python functions can be used as python callables in Airflow tasks.
+Also, in future, since the Python project is built in modular fashion, the Python functions can be used as python callables in Airflow tasks.

 ## 3. The database needed to be accessed by 100+ people.
 Amazon Redshift is a scalable cloud database that can be scaled to support more traffic by increasing the memory and/or the clusters.
 Also, Tableau can support many users viewing the dashboard.
 If required, the Tableau server can be upgraded to support more users and faster performance.